everettjf/atosl-rs/README.md

 🦀️atos for linux by rust - A partial replacement for Apple's atos tool for converting addresses within a binary file to symbols.

-> Tested on dwarf and macho
+> tested on dwarf and macho

 # install